mattermost/docs/source/overview/security.rst

    - Mattermost supports TLS encryption using AES-256 with 2048-bit RSA on all data transmissions across both LAN and internet.
    - Connections to Active Directory/LDAP can be optionally secured with TLS or stunnel (E10).
-   - Encryption-at-rest is available through hardware and software disk encryption solutions applied to the Mattermost database, which can reside on its own server within your infrastructure.
-To enable end user search and compliance reporting of message histories, Mattermost does not offer encryption within the database.
+   - Encryption-at-rest is available through hardware and software disk encryption solutions applied to the Mattermost database, which reside on its own server within your infrastructure.
+To support end user search and compliance reporting of message histories, Mattermost does not offer encryption within the database.
    - Option to `exclude message contents from push notifications <https://docs.mattermost.com/administration/config-settings.html#push-notification-contents>`_ to comply with strict compliance policies, such as US HIPAA standards.
    - Ability to exclude or include the `contents of messages in push notifications <https://docs.mattermost.com/administration/config-settings.html#push-notification-contents>`_ to avoid disclosure on locked mobile screens, and via relay servers from Apple and Google when sending notifications to iOS or Android mobile apps (relevant to compliance standards such as HIPAA)